Ilja2307/Solution_Camunda_Challenge/README.md

 Where helpful, I used **generative AI** to support implementation steps — such as validating syntax, researching libraries and API structures or writing proper documentation.
 However, the **project logic, architectural design and coding decisions** were created and structured manually.
 I handled all system integration and infrastructure setup hands-on.
-Out of transparency I have to admit, that otherwise it would not have been possible for me to reach this result in a little over 2 hours.
+Out of transparency I have to admit, that otherwise it would not have been possible for me to reach this coding result in a little over 2 hours.
+README was written mainly after finishing the challenge.

 ---